 By Keith Archibald Forbes (see About Us) at e-mail exclusively for Bermuda Online

 To refer by e-mail to this file use "bermuda-online.org/internet" as your Subject

-Bermuda Internet is governed by the regulatory agency the Bermuda Government's Department of Telecommunications at http://www.mtec.bm/portal/server.pt.
-Bermuda is expensive in Internet (now mostly Broadband/DSL) cost.
-As merely one example, compare the 101 Mbps (megabits per second), $99 a month service being offered to American residents by CableVision-USA with the much slower service being offered by Bermuda companies for the same price.
-In Canada, the UK and Europe high-speed Broadband is the norm, not the exception.
-Even in the UK's more remote areas, such as the far north of Scotland, 8 Mbps unlimited service with BT is routinely available for £19.50-£27.50 a month.
-In Jamaica, 15 Mbps is the norm and in the Bahamas 9 Mbps is standard.
+Internet availability in Bermuda is governed by the Bermuda Government's regulatory agency the Department of Telecommunications at http://www.mtec.bm/portal/server.pt.
+Although costs have been reduced in recent months, Bermuda is still very expensive in Internet provision (now mostly Broadband/DSL) compared to the USA, Canada, the UK and Europe where high-speed Broadband is the norm, not the exception.
+Even in the UK's more remote areas, such as the far north of Scotland, 8 Mbps unlimited service with BT is routinely available for £19.50 a month.

 For 4 Mbps download broadband service, with prices from lowest to highest, according to Ookla.